reegodev/confidante/README.md

 # Confidante
-Share your environment files through password managers
+🔐 Share your environment files through password managers

+WARNING: This is still in early development, expect bugs and breaking changes!

 ## Quick Start